sandeshjadhav5/classroom-app/README.md

 <div style="display:flex"><h1 align="center">Classroom App</h1></div>

-This a a webapp created for my Client, where students can join class and study online ,View contents inside class .
+This is a webapp created for Client, where students can join class and study online ,View contents inside class .
 Teachers can create New Classes,Update and Delete new notes inside this classes.This is Clone of Google Classroom Website.

 ## Tech Stack